LiveZenLK/bonfire-reboot/src/docs/Testing_Your_Application.md

     php run.php

+#### Ignoring Bonfire Tests

+You generally are not going to want to test both your entire application as well as the Bonfire core at the same.
+To make this a little simpler, but still run a complete set of tests at once, we have provided two CLI arguments.

+<tt>-a, --app_only</tt>

+Will run all tests in the tests folder except for those located in the <tt>bonfire</tt> folder.

+    php tests/run.php -a
+    php tests/run.php --app_only

+<tt>-b, --bf_only</tt>

+Will run all tests in the tests folder except for those located in the <tt>application</tt> folder.
+This is intended to make contributing to Bonfire easier.

+    php tests/run.php -b
+    php tests/run.php -bf_only

 ### From the Browser

 Due to security precautions, the tests folder is not available from the web root by default.
 To get around this, you can create a new file in the web root that simply loads the existing <tt>run.php</tt> file in the <tt>tests</tt> folder.